Business intelligence for finance: capabilities, tools, and integrations

 - Data security and compliance requirements

-Finance BI: adoption challenges and their solutions
+Finance BI: adoption challenges & their solutions

 Unreliable data